Guardian Home Program

 We do.
 This is usually about 2 months after the last litter of puppies is weaned or for male dogs on or before their sixth birthday (often before).

 Our standards are very high.
-We adhere to the quality requirements of the ALAA as well as our quality ideas.
 Remember, that breeding quality and pet quality are two different things.
 Just because a dog may not be the best breeding candidate doesn’t mean she/he isn’t the perfect pet.
 Your dog can pass all the tests, and we still may decide to remove it from the program.
 We aren’t bashful about removing dogs from our program.
 If we release your dog from the breeding program, we will spay/neuter your dog.
 You will still have gotten a quality dog for only the normal costs of having a pet.

 Male guardian dogs are usually used for breeding after 12-18 months.
 We ask that you make your dog available for breeding.
 Most of our guardian boys aren’t used for breeding very often.
 Most of the time the dogs will need to be with us less than 24 hours each time we pick him up.